elsaessern/elsaessern.github.io/_posts/2025-05-04-blog-post-XXZonepoint.md

 [^1]: The Bethe Equations are often avoided by considering the infinite line ($$\mathbb{Z}$$) instead of the ring.
 The reason for doing this is to avoid the issues of completeness of the Bethe ansatz.
 That is, proving that the Bethe vectors are a complete basis for the vector space $$\mathbb{H}$$.

+[^2]: I do not give the explicit functions since this work is still in-progress.